 When the window's size changes, the server image is automatically recreated in the same size as the canvas.
-This is guaranteed by function cdActivate.
+This is done in the function cdActivate.

 This driver is greatly platform-dependent.
-For further detail, see the Behavior of Functions in each platform: Macintosh (QuickDraw), Microsoft Windows (GDI), Windows Using GDI+, X-Windows (XLIB).
+For further detail, see the Behavior of Functions in each platform: Microsoft Windows (GDI), Windows Using GDI+, X-Windows (XLIB).
 However, it should be noted that some functions behave differently from the basic functions of each platform.